NandiniJerripothula-14/mini_sql_engine/README.md

 javascript
 Copy code
 Error: Column 'salary' does not exist
-The application does not crash and always provides clear error messages.
+The application never crashes and always provides clear, informative messages.

-Design and Implementation Details
+🏗️ Design and Implementation
 CSV files are loaded using Python’s csv.DictReader

-Tables are stored as list[dict]
+Tables are stored in memory as list[dict]

-SQL parsing uses simple string processing
+SQL parsing is implemented using simple string operations

-Execution order:
+Query execution flow:

 Load data (FROM)